cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-nextjs-site.md

 {{</tab>}}
 {{</tabs>}}

-For more examples of this and for Next.js versions prior to v13.3.1, refer to `@cloudflare/next-on-pages` [examples document](https://github.com/cloudflare/next-on-pages/blob/main/packages/next-on-pages/docs/examples.md).
-Additionally, ensure that your application is not using any [unsupported APIs](https://nextjs.org/docs/app/api-reference/edge#unsupported-apis) or [features](https://github.com/cloudflare/next-on-pages/blob/main/packages/next-on-pages/docs/supported.md).
+For more examples of this and for Next.js versions prior to v13.3.1, refer to [`@cloudflare/next-on-pages` examples](https://github.com/cloudflare/next-on-pages/blob/main/packages/next-on-pages/docs/examples.md).
+Additionally, ensure that your application is not using any [unsupported APIs](https://nextjs.org/docs/app/api-reference/edge#unsupported-apis) or [features](https://github.com/cloudflare/next-on-pages/blob/main/docs/supported.md).

 ### Create a GitHub repository